Summer University Financial Aid for Undergraduate Students

 - Federal Direct Graduate PLUS Loan: Graduate students enrolled in at least 5 credits may be eligible to borrow through the Federal Direct Graduate PLUS Loan program.
 Federal Direct Graduate PLUS Loans require a credit check for approval and students can generally borrow up to the cost of attendance, less other aid received for the enrollment period.

 - Additional Funding (Teaching Assistantships, Stipends, Tuition Scholarship, etc.): Other funding may be awarded through your program.
 SFS should be informed of additional funding that you are receiving through your program.

 Summer University Financial Aid for Continuing Education and Certificate Program Students

 Financial aid for continuing education and certificate (non-degree) students is limited and eligibility varies by program.
 Determine your eligibility and review other financing options here.

 A note to Post-Bac Pre-Med students:

 The UVM Summer Loan is available to some Post-Bac Pre-Med students based on financial need.
-To be considered for the UVM Summer Loan you must have submitted your Non-Degree Course Certification for Federal Aid form with your CDE advisor, meet a certain level of financial need, and have unmet financial need after the awarding of any Stafford Loans for which you may be eligible.
+To be considered for the UVM Summer Loan you must have submitted your Non-Degree Course Certification for Federal Aid form with your CDE advisor, meet a certain level of financial need, and have unmet financial need after the awarding of any Federal Direct Student Loans for which you may be eligible.
 The UVM Summer Loan also requires a minimum enrollment of 3 credits.
 If eligible, the UVM Summer Loan covers up to 3 credits of tuition.
 This loan is interest free while the student is enrolled at least half-time and has a fixed 5.0% interest rate in repayment.
 Repayment begins 9 months after the student falls below half-time enrollment.